kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've been invited to speak on a panel about AI/ML for M@M (Morehouse @ Momentum Coding School) for Juneteenth weekend [ June ]
 - I've been invited to be the on the 2020 WiML organizing committee as the Senior Program and Mentorship Co-Chair for NeurIPS [ June ]
 - I've been invited to be a volunteer for the ACL 2020 (Association for the field of Computational Linguistics)!
 I am STOKED! [ June ]
+- I've been invited to be a volunteer for ICFP 2020 (International Conference of Functional Programming)! [ June ]

 ## 2019